mne-tools/mne-python/doc/overview/datasets_index.rst

 ============
 :func:`mne.datasets.boxy_example.data_path`

-This dataset was used for an optical imaging workshop.
+This dataset is of a single participant.
+Recorded at the University of Illinois at Urbana-Champaign.
 Sources and detectors are placed over the occipital lobe.
+The participant was shown a checkerboard pattern, alternating at 1Hz.
+This reversal starts half-way through the recording.
 This set contains data for two montages, each with two blocks.
-Each montage and block contains two conditions:
+Each montage and block contains two marker types:

-- 1
+- 1 = checkerboard reversal
-- 2
+- 2 = same as 1 but for the first few trials (to keep separate if needed)

 .. topic:: Examples